How To Live With A Dysfunctional Family

 When you think of a dysfunctional family, you may imagine a sitcom where the family goes through all sorts of problems, only to have them resolved within the 20-minute episode.
 The dysfunctional family trope came as a response to other sitcoms depicting the family as wholesome and always together.
 In reality, families will have all sorts of problems that don't always get resolved.

-Growing up in a dysfunctional family can be exhausting.
-If you’re wondering what the signs of a dysfunctional family are and what you can do to cope, keep reading to learn all there is to know about the dysfunctional family.
+Growing up as a family member in a dysfunctional family can be exhausting.
+If you’re wondering what the signs of a dysfunctional family are and what you can do to cope with your dysfunctional family dynamics, keep reading to learn all there is to know about the dysfunctional family.

 What is a dysfunctional family?